 The latest chapter in radiation treatment

 Every person's tumor is unique.
 At Mayo Clinic, one of the first decisions specialists make with you after your diagnosis is whether or not radiation is appropriate.
-If so, Mayo Clinic offers a wide range of radiation treatments, including radioactive implants (brachytherapy), traditional radiation (photons) and proton beam.
+If so, Mayo Clinic offers a wide range of radiation treatments, including radioactive implants (brachytherapy), traditional radiation (photons) and proton therapy.
 For many people, strategically administered conventional radiation is the best treatment.
 But others require a different form of radiation, especially those with tumors next to and in vital organs, those who are sensitive to radiation's side effects, and children, whose tissues are still developing.

 At Mayo Clinic, you'll work with your doctor and a team of specialists dedicated to developing an individualized plan that is best for your specific needs.
 Together, you will plot a treatment course that ensures that you receive the treatment with the highest success rate and fewest side effects.

 Mayo Clinic specialists have a wide range of therapies available to you, based on your condition, needs and, in some cases, genetics.
-Choices include surgery, chemotherapy, traditional radiation and proton beam therapy.
+Choices include surgery, chemotherapy, traditional radiation and proton therapy.
 You may receive one or a combination, depending on your needs.

 If your treatment calls for radiation, you are far from alone.
 More than half of all people with cancer receive radiation therapy.
 The reason is simple: It's effective.
 Radiation directs intense energy at cancer cells to destroy the genetic material that controls cell growth.

 Unfortunately, radiation affects both healthy and cancerous cells.
 The main advantage of proton therapy is that it can deliver higher doses to the cancer cells while minimally affecting healthy cells.